bitttttten/oatmilk/README.md

 ## Credits

-Thanks to [probablyup](https://github.com/probablyup)'s [buttermilk](https://github.com/probablyup/buttermilk), which was a project I found after writing the first draft of oatmilk which heavily inspired a lot of changes and inspiration.. and of course the name.
+Thanks to [probablyup](https://github.com/probablyup)'s [buttermilk](https://github.com/probablyup/buttermilk), which was a project I found after writing the first draft of oatmilk which inspired a lot of changes and inspiration.. and of course the name.

 Made possible by